 The Buckley Public Service Scholars program (BPSS) provides a framework for Carolina undergraduate students committed to making a positive impact through service.
 BPSS challenges participants to expand their understanding of service, connect academic and community-based experiences and build their capacity to help effect change.
 While completing the program components, participants build portfolios reflecting their learning and unique experiences throughout North Carolina, the nation and the world.

 Launched in 2003, BPSS has connected students with similar interests and provided special opportunities for leadership development and community engagement.
 Since the program’s inception, more than 5,635 students have participated, contributing 1.35 million hours of service.
-Presently 8.8 percent of Carolina undergraduates are enrolled as participants.
+Currently about 10 percent of Carolina undergraduates are enrolled as participants.
 In 2011, the Center announced the establishment of the Walter White Buckley Jr. Endowment from an anonymous donor.
 This endowment ensures Buckley Public Service Scholars will graduate for generations to come.

 BPSS strengthens the culture of service and engagement at UNC-Chapel Hill by: